Robot-Specific Blocks#

 • Values

-• drive is done? - Returns a Boolean indicating whether or not the robot is done driving.
+• drive is done - Reports whether the robot is finished moving.

-• drive heading - Returns the drivetrain’s heading in degrees.
+• drive heading - Reports the robot’s current heading from 0 to 359 degrees.

 Sound - Play built-in sounds through the 123 Robot’s speaker.